Colon & Rectal Surgery

 The Division of Colon and Rectal Surgery in the Department of Surgery of the University of Minnesota School of Medicine is a unique academic program that traces its origins to 1916.

 The Division is led by Robert D. Madoff, MD, Professor of Surgery and holder of the Stanley M. Goldberg, MD Chair in Colon and Rectal Surgery.
 The Division of Colon and Rectal Surgery combines the strengths of a major research university and Medical School, the Veterans Administration Medical Center and the clinical practices of the University of Minnesota Physicians and Colon and Rectal Surgery Associates.
 We treat the full range of colorectal disease including colon cancer, rectal cancer, Crohn's disease and ulcerative colitis.
 We specialize in minimally invasive (laparoscopic and robotic) surgery and have particular expertise in treating patients with complicated or advanced cancers and inflammatory bowel disease who require multidisciplinary or multi-surgeon care.

-- Provide the best care for individuals with colorectal diseases or disorders
+- Provide the compassionate, state of the art care for individuals with colorectal diseases or disorders

 - Train residents and future leaders of colorectal surgery